Identifying and managing unreasonable complainant conduct

 - assess whether the conduct poses a risk to safety or resourcing implications

-- think strategically by separating the person and their conduct from the issues they have raised
+- think strategically by separating the person's conduct from the issues they have raised

 - seek guidance from colleagues or a supervisor to develop an action plan